maggiemcc/maggie-portfolio/README.md

 - [Screenshot](#screenshot)

 ## Description
-I created this portfolio project for potential employers.
-This repository contains samples of my work so potential employers can view and assess my skills and be provided with my contact information.
+I created this portfolio project for potential employers to view.
+This repository provides my contact information and samples of my work to show the skills I have developed.

 ## Link
 [Click to view my deployed portfolio GitHub Page](https://maggiemcc.github.io/maggie-portfolio/)